orchidsoftware/orchid.software/source/en/docs/quickstart.md

 At this stage, it is necessary you have already [installed the framework and the platform](/en/docs/installation), created the database and started the web server.

+Before we begin, we highly recommend that you do not copy and paste.
+Typing each section manually will help you to practice and remember.
+Let's get started:

 First, you need to create a [screen](/en/docs/screens) to display the submission form, using the command:

 ```bash